sachinraja/rodemirror/README.md

 }
 ```

-The same applies to `EditorState`, though it can be accessed from `EditorView.state` anyway.
+The same applies to `EditorState`, though it can also be accessed from `EditorView.state`.

 ## Examples